Kang Cho-hyun: Sports career

 2000 ISSF World Cup 4 held in Atlanta, United States, and scored 499.6 points, beating Emily Caruso of the United States by 0.1 points to win the gold medal with a world record tie.
 In September of that year, she competed in 10 m air rifle in the 2000 Summer Olympics in Sydney.
 She qualified first for the final round with 397 points, tying the previous Olympic record for qualifying.
 In the final, with 100.5 points, she achieved the sixth best result among the eight finalists.
 She finished second and won the silver medal with a total of 497.5 points.

 After the Olympics, she joined the Galleria Shooting Team, which was founded by the Galleria Department Store.
 At the 2001 ISSF World Cup, she attained 14th place at World Cup 2 held in Seoul and 30th place at World Cup 3 held in Milan, Italy, with 390 points.
 She was selected as the national team again in 2003 and scored 499.2 points at the 2003 ISSF World Cup 2 held in Zagreb, Croatia.
 Since then, she was active as a national team player and sports commentator, and was in charge of commentating during shooting at the 2002 Asian Games and the 2004 Summer Olympics.
 She finished 17th at the 2006 ISSF World Cup 1 in Guangzhou, China and 80th place in World Cup 3 in Munich, Germany.
 Eventually, she was not selected in the national team for the future games.

 In 2015, she retired from the Galleria Shooting Team.
+In 2021, volleyball player and sports commentator Han Yoo-mi, a close friend of Kang, claimed on the entertainment program Sporty Sisters that Kang is currently working as a shooting instructor with South Korea's National Intelligence Service.